morganwl/simulation-project/README.md

   - [X] fix unloading rate percentage calculations
   - [-] plot bus line variances
   - [-] scheduled departure time and intermediate stops
-- [ ] 0.6.0 algorithmic efficieny
-  - [ ] only visit priority queue before wait and wait-transfer events
-  - [ ] split lines into separate queues and only break at stops with a transfer
-  - [ ] balance traffic tree on insertions
-  - [ ] analytically solve arrival sums at TimeVarPois level